 R.I.P Thaba Kamanakao; You made our trip unforgettable.

-Read a very well written account of another 1993 trip to the Okavango Delta – Delta Camp right next to Oddballs) by Bill Keller, a US journalist for the NY Times.
+Read an account of another 1993 trip to the Okavango Delta – Delta Camp right next to Oddballs) by Bill Keller, a US journalist for the NY Times based in Joburg.

 (Here’s Trish’s 1993 photo album.
 I have copied, posted it here and discarded the album in my downsizinfg while selling our home in 2021)